Seith09/starter-restaurant-reservation/README.md

 Since tests take time to run, you might want to consider running only the tests for the user story you're working on at any given time.

-Once you have all user stories complete, you can run all the tests using the following commands:

 - `npm test` runs _all_ tests.
 - `npm run test:backend` runs _all_ backend tests.
 - `npm run test:frontend` runs _all_ frontend tests.
 - `npm run test:e2e` runs only the end-to-end tests.

-If you would like a reminder of which npm scripts are available, run `npm run` to see a list of available commands.

 Note that the logging level for the backend is set to `warn` when running tests and `info` otherwise.

-> **Note**: After running `npm test`, `npm run test:X`, or `npm run test:e2e` you might see something like the following in the output: `[start:frontend] Assertion failed:`.
-This is not a failure, it is just the frontend project getting shutdown automatically.

-> **Note**: If you are getting a `unable to resolve dependency tree` error when running the frontend tests, run the following command: `npm install --force --prefix front-end`.
-This will allow you to run the frontend tests.

-> **Hint**: If you stop the tests before they finish, it can leave the test database in an unusual state causing the tests to fail unexpectedly the next time you run them.
-If this happens, delete all tables in the test database, including the `knex_*` tables, and try the tests again.

-### Frontend test timeout failure

-Running the frontend tests on a resource constrained computer may result in timeout failures.

-If you believe your implementation is correct, but needs a bit more time to finish, you can update the `testTimeout` value in `front-end/e2e/jest.config.js`.
-A value of 10000 or even 12000 will give each test a few more seconds to complete.

-#### Screenshots

-To help you better understand what might be happening during the end-to-end tests, screenshots are taken at various points in the test.

-The screenshots are saved in `front-end/.screenshots` and you can review them after running the end-to-end tests.

-You can use the screenshots to debug your code by rendering additional information on the screen.